mlcohen/simple-webpack-module-federation-demonstration/README.md

 For building, it can impact your velocity to develop, test and deploy.
 Not great.
 For those who want to use your fancy web application, it just takes more time to download and execute.
 That can lead to a frustrating user experience.

 Webpack doesn't leave you hanging dry.
-A good, common first step is to apply basic optimization like code minification and tree shaking.
-That helps with making a smaller bundle but it also leads to longer builds.
+A good first step is to apply standard optimizations like [code minification](https://github.com/terser/terser), [tree shaking](https://webpack.js.org/guides/tree-shaking/), and [module concatenation](https://webpack.js.org/plugins/module-concatenation-plugin/).
+They all help to make a bundle smaller and faster to load, however it also leads to longer builds.
 An additional step would be to zip up your bundle to further reduce the size thereby making it faster for browsers to download.
 Heck, you can toss your zipped bundle onto a CDN to further speed up download time.
 All good things to do!

 Okay, so there are optimization you can make to reduce your bundle's size but can we do better?
-Can we somehow tell Webpack to split all those modules up into groups of modules that belong in their own bundled file?
+Can we somehow tell Webpack to, say, split all those modules up into groups of modules that can then put into their own bundled file?
 Yep, you sure can!

 The act of grouping modules so that they can outputted into their own bundle is referred to a _chunking_.
-So a _chunk_ is a collection of modules that is split out into its own bundled file.
+So a _chunk_ is a collection of modules that are split out into its own bundled file.
 How many chunks can you generate?
 That comes down to many factors in how you end up configurating Webpack and even how you go about importing modules.

 Here are some common use cases for chunking: